Action First, Learn Later:

 I discuss the Action First, Learn Later concept with prior episode show notes:

 #2: I just broke down 7 stats for you.
 I gave you descriptions, formulas, examples and put each into perspective with a way to exploit.
 I want you to do the same for these additional stats: Raise First In, Fold to Steal, Fold to 3bet, Fold to Cbet and Aggression Frequency.
 Doing this work for yourself will help you exploit with these stats even better.

 Giving this critical thought without consuming the episode:

-- I should whip out my poker journal and figure these out for myself: descriptions, formulas, examples, put each into perspective and list ways to exploit the statistic.
+- I should whip out my poker journal (click here for my 21-page free journal) and figure these out for myself: descriptions, formulas, examples, put each into perspective and list ways to exploit the statistic.